-- · recognising the importance of using common units of measurement - recognising and using centimetres and metres to measure the length of objects.
+- recognising the importance of using common units of measurement - recognising and using centimetres and metres to measure the length of objects

-Probability and Statistics Chance:
+Probability and Statistics

-- conducting chance experiments
+Chance:

-- identifying and describing possible outcomes
+- conduct chance experiments

-- recognising variation in results.
+- identify and describe possible outcomes •

-ENGLISH
+- recognise variation in results.

-Reading
+ENGLISH Reading

-The students have been listening to and enjoying the novel, 'The BFG', by Roald Dahl.
-The students will participate in comprehension and creative reading response opportunities based on the text and they will be prompted to engage with the story by asking and responding to questions.
-The student will be examining the features of narrative texts, looking carefully at examples to highlight the structures, vocabulary and plot development techniques that authors use.
+The students have been listening to and responding to the novel, 'The BFG" by Roald Dahl.
+The students will engage in comprehension and creative reading response lessons based on the text and they will be prompted to engage with the story by asking and responding to questions.
+The student will be examining the features of narrative texts looking carefully at examples to highlight the structures, vocabulary and plot development techniques that authors use.